coli-saar/alto/README.md

     compile group: "com.github.coli-saar", name:"alto", version:"2.3.0"
 }
 ```

+Replace "2.3.0" with the release you want to use; see the [releases page](https://github.com/coli-saar/alto/releases) for details.
-If you want to build against the latest version, use `master-SNAPSHOT` or a specific git hash as version.
+If you want to build against the latest version, use `master-SNAPSHOT` or a specific git commit hash as version.

 See the [Wiki](https://github.com/coli-saar/alto/wiki) for more details on how to use Alto.
 The [tutorials](https://github.com/coli-saar/alto/wiki/Tutorials) are a good way to get started.
 For advanced usage, you can check out the JavaDoc (see below).